Northwoods League

-The Northwoods League is a collegiate summer baseball wooden bat league.
+The Northwoods League is a collegiate summer wooden-bat baseball and softball league.
+The teams are located in the Northwoods region of the Upper Midwestern United States and Northwestern Ontario, mostly in the U.S. states of Wisconsin and Minnesota.
+Other teams are located in Michigan, North Dakota, Iowa, Indiana, Illinois and Ontario.

 All players in the league must have NCAA eligibility remaining in order to participate.
 The league is amateur, and players are not paid, so as to maintain their college eligibility.
 Graduated senior pitchers are also eligible to play in the Northwoods League.
 Each team may have four of these players at a time.

-Teams play 72 games scheduled from late May to mid-August.
-The season itself is broken into two halves, with the winners of each half in each of the four sub-divisions playing against each other to determine a sub-divisional champion in a best-of-three series.
-The sub-divisional champions then meet in a winner-take-all game to determine a divisional champion.
-The divisional champions then meet in a winner-take-all game for the league championship.
+As of 2025, over 400 Northwoods League alums have gone on to play in Major League Baseball, including Max Scherzer, Marcus Semien, Matt Chapman, Curtis Granderson, Chris Sale, Brandon Crawford, Ben Zobrist, and Pete Alonso.